tauri-apps/plugins-workspace/plugins/authenticator/README.md

 There are three general methods of installation that we can recommend.

-1. Use crates.io and npm (easiest, and requires you to trust that our publishing pipeline worked)
+1. Use crates.io and npm (easiest and requires you to trust that our publishing pipeline worked)
 2. Pull sources directly from Github using git tags / revision hashes (most secure)
-3. Git submodule install this repo in your tauri project and then use file protocol to ingest the source (most secure, but inconvenient to use)
+3. Git submodule install this repo in your tauri project and then use the file protocol to ingest the source (most secure, but inconvenient to use)

-Install the Core plugin by adding the following to your `Cargo.toml` file:
+Install the authenticator plugin by adding the following lines to your `Cargo.toml` file:

 `src-tauri/Cargo.toml`